19hours/sg-statutes/Acts/Private Education Act.md

 ### Remedial measures in relation to advertisements

-47\.—(1) Without prejudice to the generality of section 59, where any person has issued or published, or caused to be issued or published, any advertisement in contravention of section 43(12) or 46, the Council may direct the person to do all or any of the following at the person’s expense:
+47\.—(1) Without prejudice to the generality of section 59, where any person has issued or published, or caused to be issued or published, any advertisement in contravention of section 43(12) or 46, the Agency may direct the person to do all or any of the following at the person’s cost and expense:

 (a) take all practicable steps to withdraw the advertisement;

-(b) modify the advertisement in such manner as may be specified or approved by the Council;
+(b) modify the advertisement in such manner as may be specified or approved by the Agency;

 (c) cease the issue or publication of any other advertisement which is wholly or substantially the same as the first-mentioned advertisement;

-(d) issue or publish, or cause to be issued or published, a corrective advertisement in such manner and containing such information as may be specified or approved by the Council.
+(d) issue or publish, or cause to be issued or published, a corrective advertisement in such manner and containing such information as may be specified or approved by the Agency.

+[Act 24 of 2016 wef 03/10/2016]

-(2) The person to whom the Council has issued a direction under subsection (1) shall bear all costs and expenses arising from complying with the direction.
+(2) The person to whom the Agency has issued a direction under subsection (1) shall bear all costs and expenses arising from complying with the direction.

+[Act 24 of 2016 wef 03/10/2016]

-(3) Where the person to whom the Council has issued a direction under subsection (1) fails to comply with the direction, the Council may take such steps as it thinks reasonable and necessary to give effect to the direction and recover all costs and expenses reasonably incurred by it in so doing from that person as a civil debt due to the Council.
+(3) Where the person to whom the Agency has issued a direction under subsection (1) fails to comply with the direction, the Agency may take such steps as it thinks reasonable and necessary to give effect to the direction and recover all costs and expenses reasonably incurred by it in so doing from that person as a civil debt due to the Agency.

+[Act 24 of 2016 wef 03/10/2016]

-(4) Any person who contravenes any direction of the Council issued under subsection (1) shall be guilty of an offence.
+(4) Any person who contravenes any direction of the Agency issued under subsection (1) shall be guilty of an offence.

+[Act 24 of 2016 wef 03/10/2016]

 Division 6 —

 Administrative penalties

-### General measures Council may impose on errant private education institutions
+### General measures Agency may impose on errant private education institutions

-48\.—(1) Without prejudice to any other power vested in the Council under this Act, where a private education institution —
+48\.—(1) Without prejudice to any other power vested in the Agency under this Act, where a private education institution —

 (a) has breached any term or condition of its registration; or

 (b) has failed to comply with section 39(1) or 44(1), or such regulations as may be prescribed for the purpose of this section the breach of which is not an offence,

-the Council may, in its discretion —
+the Agency may, in its discretion —

-(i) impose a financial penalty of such amount, not exceeding $5,000, as the Council thinks fit;
+(i) impose a financial penalty of such amount, not exceeding $5,000, as the Agency thinks fit;

 (ii) censure the private education institution; or

-(iii) order that the registration of the private education institution be subject to such terms or conditions as may be imposed by the Council, whether in addition to or in substitution of the existing terms and conditions of its registration.
+(iii) order that the registration of the private education institution be subject to such terms or conditions as may be imposed by the Agency, whether in addition to or in substitution of the existing terms and conditions of its registration.

+[Act 24 of 2016 wef 03/10/2016]

-(2) Any financial penalty payable by any private education institution under subsection (1)(i) shall be recoverable as a civil debt due to the Council from the private education institution.
+(2) Any financial penalty payable by any private education institution under subsection (1)(i) shall be recoverable as a civil debt due to the Agency from the private education institution.

+[Act 24 of 2016 wef 03/10/2016]

-(3) The Council shall, before making any decision under subsection (1) in relation to any private education institution, give the private education institution notice in writing of its intention to do so.
+(3) The Agency shall, before making any decision under subsection (1) in relation to any private education institution, give the private education institution notice in writing of its intention to do so.

+[Act 24 of 2016 wef 03/10/2016]

-(4) Upon receipt of the notice of the Council under subsection (3), the private education institution concerned or any manager thereof may, within a period of 14 days after the date of the notice, show cause to the Council as to why the Council should not impose a financial penalty, censure or make an order under subsection (1)(iii), as the case may be.
+(4) Upon receipt of the notice of the Agency under subsection (3), the private education institution concerned or any manager thereof may, within a period of 14 days after the date of the notice, show cause to the Agency as to why the Agency should not impose a financial penalty, censure or make an order under subsection (1)(iii), as the case may be.

+[Act 24 of 2016 wef 03/10/2016]

-(5) The Council shall, after the private education institution or any manager thereof has shown cause under subsection (4) or the time to do so has expired, notify the private education institution of its decision in writing.
+(5) The Agency shall, after the private education institution or any manager thereof has shown cause under subsection (4) or the time to do so has expired, notify the private education institution of its decision in writing.

+[Act 24 of 2016 wef 03/10/2016]

-(6) Subject to section 53, any decision by the Council under subsection (1) shall not take effect until the expiration of 14 days after the Council has served the notice of the decision on the private education institution concerned.
+(6) Subject to section 53, any decision by the Agency under subsection (1) shall not take effect until the expiration of 14 days after the Agency has served the notice of the decision on the private education institution concerned.

+[Act 24 of 2016 wef 03/10/2016]

+[Act 24 of 2016 wef 03/10/2016]

 ## PART IV

 PROVISION AND CONTROL OF OTHER SERVICES

-### Establishment or maintenance of accreditation or certification schemes by Council
+### Establishment or maintenance of accreditation or certification schemes by Agency

-49\.—(1) The Council may establish or maintain one or more voluntary accreditation or certification schemes for —
+49\.—(1) The Agency may establish or maintain one or more voluntary accreditation or certification schemes for —

 (a) registered private education institutions; and

-(b) any class of other education institutions as the Council may deem appropriate.
+(b) any class of other education institutions as the Agency may deem appropriate.

+[Act 24 of 2016 wef 03/10/2016]

-(2) Any education institution which is eligible to be a member of a Scheme may apply to the Council to be a member of the Scheme.
+(2) Any education institution which is eligible to be a member of a Scheme may apply to the Agency to be a member of the Scheme.

+[Act 24 of 2016 wef 03/10/2016]

-(3) The Council may, if it is satisfied that an education institution meets such eligibility criteria for a Scheme as the Council may determine, accept the application of the education institution to become a member of the Scheme, subject to the education institution providing a written undertaking, in such form and manner as the Council may determine, that it will abide by the terms and conditions of the Scheme as determined by the Council.
+(3) The Agency may, if it is satisfied that an education institution meets such eligibility criteria for a Scheme as the Agency may determine, accept the application of the education institution to become a member of the Scheme, subject to the education institution providing a written undertaking, in such form and manner as the Agency may determine, that it will abide by the terms and conditions of the Scheme as determined by the Agency.

+[Act 24 of 2016 wef 03/10/2016]

-(4) The Council may, from time to time, vary the terms and conditions of any Scheme by issuing a notice in writing to the members of the Scheme or any relevant class thereof.
+(4) The Agency may, from time to time, vary the terms and conditions of any Scheme by issuing a notice in writing to the members of the Scheme or any relevant class thereof.

+[Act 24 of 2016 wef 03/10/2016]

-(5) The terms and conditions of a Scheme, as determined by the Council, may include all or any of the following:
+(5) The terms and conditions of a Scheme, as determined by the Agency, may include all or any of the following:

 (a) that members of the Scheme shall appoint a management representative to oversee the effective implementation and maintenance of the requirements under the Scheme;

-(b) that members of the Scheme shall provide all the necessary information and documents, including any declaration of conformity or accuracy of information, that the Council may require from time to time;
+(b) that members of the Scheme shall provide all the necessary information and documents, including any declaration of conformity or accuracy of information, that the Agency may require from time to time;

-(c) that members of the Scheme shall facilitate and provide reasonable assistance to the assessors appointed by the Council, including but not limited to making available information to the assessors and ensuring the safety of assessors during site visits to the premises of the members;
+(c) that members of the Scheme shall facilitate and provide reasonable assistance to the assessors appointed by the Agency, including but not limited to making available information to the assessors and ensuring the safety of assessors during site visits to the premises of the members;

 (d) that members of the Scheme shall pay such fees as may be imposed in respect of their application to be members of the Scheme or their continued association with the Scheme;

-(e) that members of the Scheme shall comply with such codes of conduct or guidelines relating to quality or standards as may be stipulated by the Council from time to time;
+(e) that members of the Scheme shall comply with such codes of conduct or guidelines relating to quality or standards as may be stipulated by the Agency from time to time;

-(f) that members of the Scheme shall enter into such student fee protection scheme as the Council may designate for the purposes of the Scheme and abide by the terms and conditions of such student fee protection scheme;
+(f) that members of the Scheme shall enter into such student fee protection scheme as the Agency may designate for the purposes of the Scheme and abide by the terms and conditions of such student fee protection scheme;

-(g) that members of the Scheme shall ensure information relating to them, and such other information as may be stipulated by the Council, are available in a publicly accessible manner;
+(g) that members of the Scheme shall ensure information relating to them, and such other information as may be stipulated by the Agency, are available in a publicly accessible manner;

-(h) that members of the Scheme shall allow the Council to publicise the list of members of the Scheme or a list of those that have been withdrawn, or have been suspended or removed, from the Scheme.
+(h) that members of the Scheme shall allow the Agency to publicise the list of members of the Scheme or a list of those that have been withdrawn, or have been suspended or removed, from the Scheme.

+[Act 24 of 2016 wef 03/10/2016]

-(6) The Council may appoint any person to administer any Scheme, or any aspect or any part of a Scheme, subject to such terms and restrictions as may be specified by the Council.
+(6) The Agency may appoint any person to administer any Scheme, or any aspect or any part of a Scheme, subject to such terms and restrictions as may be specified by the Agency.

+[Act 24 of 2016 wef 03/10/2016]

 (7) Any information furnished by or on behalf of an education institution or any manager thereof for the purpose of a Scheme —

 (a) may be used for or in relation to investigating or prosecuting any person for an offence under any written law; or

-(b) may be used or published in the form of research findings, comparison studies, banding of comparable education institutions, or in any other form or manner or for such purposes as the Council may determine.
+(b) may be used or published in the form of research findings, comparison studies, banding of comparable education institutions, or in any other form or manner or for such purposes as the Agency may determine.

+[Act 24 of 2016 wef 03/10/2016]

+[Act 24 of 2016 wef 03/10/2016]

 ### Restrictions on certain other services

-50\.—(1) Subject to subsection (3), no person shall establish, maintain, offer or provide any accreditation or certification scheme relating, whether directly or indirectly, to private education institutions or private education without the approval of the Council.
+50\.—(1) Subject to subsection (3), no person shall establish, maintain, offer or provide any accreditation or certification scheme relating, whether directly or indirectly, to private education institutions or private education without the approval of the Agency.

+[Act 24 of 2016 wef 03/10/2016]

-(2) Subject to subsection (3), no person in Singapore shall offer or provide any examination service to any private education institution in Singapore or elsewhere without the approval of the Council.
+(2) Subject to subsection (3), no person in Singapore shall offer or provide any examination service to any private education institution in Singapore or elsewhere without the approval of the Agency.

+[Act 24 of 2016 wef 03/10/2016]

 (3) Subsection (1) or (2) shall not apply to —